 - using protective hearing devices when in loud environments

 - keeping the volume down when listening through earbuds or headphones

-- having regular check-ups with the doctor
+- having regular check-ups with a doctor

-- having trouble hearing over phones
+- having difficulty hearing over the phone

 - finding it difficult to follow conversations when two or more people are talking